harry-gao37/harry-gao37/README.md

   <img src="https://wakatime.com/badge/github/MartinYan623/My-Blog.svg"/>
  </p>

 🎉 Welcome to my Github!
-I'm **Martin** 😃, a computer science graduate from National University of Singapore 🏫.
+I'm **Harry** 😃, a statistics graduate from the University of Illinois at Urbana-Champaign 🏫.
-Following my passion for programming, I am a **software engineer** who is passionate about Web Development, Machine Learning and open-source 🔥.
+Following my passion for programming, I am a coding guy who is passionate about Web Development, Machine Learning and open-source 🔥.
 I love to explore and learn about any new things ❤️.